Everything you need to know about ACH payments

 First of all, ACH payments are preferable for people who have a need for paying their bills in an electronic form, or run a business online (in order to charge clients for purchased goods or services provided).
 This method is also good for receiving one-time or recurring payments.

 First of all, this permission must be granted to the originating institution/corporation in order to debit a certain amount of money.
-Depending on the nature of your transactions, you may need to sign an official authorisation form.
+Depending on the nature of your transactions, you may need to sign an official authorization form.
 Another possibility would be to give your consent through the phone, by contacting the relevant authorities.

 Two major types of ACH transactions